 Surefire® Rose begonia (Begonia benariensis).
 Photo by: Proven Winners.

-Typically used as houseplants and in shaded summer beds, begonias have tropical and subtropical origins.
-Some are grown for their asymmetrical, patterned and variegated foliage, and others to add color to shady garden areas with their bright blooms.
-Although typically on the smaller side, begonia plants pack a big punch of color and interest.
+Typically used as houseplants and in shaded summer beds, begonias have tropical and subtropical origins and are often found growing as forest understory plants in their native habitats.
+Some varieties are grown for their asymmetrical, patterned, or variegated foliage, while others add vibrant color to shady garden areas with their bright blooms.
+Although typically on the smaller side, begonia plants pack a big punch of color and interest, making them a favorite for both indoor containers and outdoor beds.

 On this page: